See how much vacancy lease rents can increase on DHCR's website:

 Reform Act of 1997.
 Since then, the vacancy increase has not been set by the NYC Rent Guidelines Board.
 In addition, since June 24, 2011, vacancy lease rents have also been

 governed by the terms of the Rent Act of 2011.
 And since June 15, 2015, they have been governed by the terms of the Rent Act of 2015.

 can increase the rent by the following method:

 A provision in the Rent Regulation Reform Act of 1997 allows owners of rent stabilized units to raise by a certain percentage the legal rent of a vacant unit.
 For an incoming tenant who opts for a two-year lease, the vacancy allowance is 20%.
 For an incoming tent who opts for a one-year lease, the vacancy allowance is 20% minus the percentage difference between the Rent Guidelines Board's (RGBís) then-current guidelines for a two-year and a one-year lease.

 However, with passage of the Rent Act of 2015, if a vacating tenant was paying a preferential rent, the vacancy lease rent increase that can be applied to the vacating tenantís legal rent will be limited to 5% if the last vacancy lease commenced less than two years ago, 10% if less than three years ago, 15% if less than four years ago and 20% if four or more years ago.

-To calculate the vacancy lease increase, see the DHCR webpage on increases.
+To calculate the vacancy lease increase, see the DHCR webpages linked to at the top of this page.
 For more info, please contact the NYS Division of Housing and Community Renewal (DHCR), the agency that regulates rent stabilized apartments in NYC.